Cincinnati-Design-LAB/architour/src/content/buildings/eighth-and-sycamore-building.md

 original_function: >-
   Mixed use complex including 7,000 s.f. of retail, a public garage, and 131 unit residential tower
-significance: The building is the newest residential complex in downtown Cincinnati.
 unique_features: >-
   The tower is clad in an iridescent metal panel system that changes color depending on the angle of view and the daylight conditions.
 ---

+The building is the newest residential complex in downtown Cincinnati.